Mortgage Contracts and Underwater Default: Numerical Analysis

-The ABM and APRM remove the default incentive.
-To gain an understanding of how valuable prepayments are, in Figure \ref{F:relpp_alpha05}, we plot the relative prepayment option values for the FRM, ABM and APRM.\footnote{For any contract, the relative prepayment option value is $100\times (V^{NoPP}-V)/V$.} First, note that in the large $\delta$ case, for all contracts the prepayment option is basically $0$ unless the house price is very large.
-This is because a large benefit rate $\delta$ makes living in the house preferable to prepaying except when the house price is large.

-For low $\delta$, the prepayment option values for both the ABM and APRM are lower than for the FRM.
-This can be explained by Figure \ref{F:bdy_alpha05} below that plots the optimal action boundaries as a function of the contract rate.
+Lastly, we investigate the action boundaries.
 Here, we vary the FRM rate $m^F$ over $(r,\ol{m}^F)$, where $\ol{m}^F$ is the largest $m^F$ for which immediate prepayment is not the optimal policy at initiation ($t=0, H_0=1$).
-The maximum rate $\ol{m}^F$ takes the values $5.75\%$ and $6.91\%$ for $\delta=4.5\%$ and $\delta = 7\%$, respectively.
-Then, for each $m^F \in (r,\ol{m}^F)$, we identify the associated $m^A$ and $m^p$ which equate the contract values assuming foreclosure costs of $\phi = 35\%$ and we plot the optimal stopping boundaries (constant in the perpetual case) for all three contracts at their respective rates.
+The maximum rate $\ol{m}^F$ takes the values $4.86\%$ and $6.16\%$ for $\delta=4.5\%$ and $\delta = 7\%$, respectively.
+Then, for each $m^F$ in this range, we identify the associated $m^A$ and $m^p$ which equate the contract values assuming foreclosure costs of $\phi = 35\%$ and we plot the optimal stopping boundaries for all three contracts at their respective rates.
 Note for the FRM that the lower boundary is a default boundary, while for the ABM and APRM the lower boundary is a low-state prepayment boundary.

-Figure \ref{F:bdy_alpha05} explains why the ABM and APRM prepayment option values are less than for the FRM for $\delta = 4.5\%$ (at least at $m^F = m_0 = 3.26\%)$.
-Indeed, under the ABM and APRM contracts one waits longer to prepay than under the FRM.
-In fact, as the high state prepayment boundaries for the ABM and APRM essentially coincide at $m^F=3.26\%$ the difference in the relative prepayment option values is entirely attributable to the penalty $\alpha$.
 Lastly, note in Figure \ref{F:bdy_alpha05} there is a large state prepayment boundary $h_3$ for the APRM when $m^F$ high enough to ensure $\alpha = 5\% < \alpha^*$.
 However, it does not appear in the pictures because it is on the order of $6 B_0-15B_0$ and for all practical purposes, is irrelevant.